Bolide-AI/mcp/CONTRIBUTING.md

 #### Using the diagnostic tool

-Running the BolideAIMCP server with the environmental variable `BOLIDEAI_MCP_DEBUG=true` will expose a new diagnostic tool which you can run using MCP Inspector:
+Running the BolideAI MCP server with the environmental variable `BOLIDEAI_MCP_DEBUG=true` will expose a new diagnostic tool which you can run using MCP Inspector:

 ```bash